 Learn About Our Latest Policies and Guidelines for COVID-19

-View information about Penn Medicine's drive-thru COVID-19 testing sites in West Philadelphia, Radnor and Lancaster.
+View information about Penn Medicine's COVID-19 testing sites for patients with coronavirus symptoms and upcoming procedures and surgeries.

 Support Penn Medicine health care workers by donating face masks and other personal protective equipment (PPE).

-Get the answers to commonly asked questions about the coronavirus, including how it is diagnosed, who is at risk, and more.
+Get the answers to commonly asked questions about COVID-19, including how it is diagnosed, who is at risk, and more.